zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 -----------------------
 You have to help your customer.
 Sometimes he knows what he need.

 Looking for a faster database?
 Try PostgreSQL.
 Not enough?
 Denormalize it!
 Looking for a WSDL service?
 What's simpler?
 Looking for a bitch?
 Mmmm... where I can find a bitch?

 The point is that assuming that our customer doesn't know what he need is a bit arrogant.
 If he has a problem that he doesn't know how to solve, he will probably ask to someone else.
-The experts in the matter of his problem.
+He will ask to the experts in the matter of his problem.
 We are just **programming** whores (with a dignity?
 I don't know...).

 In some occasion he need a software tool for an operative process of his company.